apple/foundationdb/design/global-tag-throttling.md

 * Reserved quota
 * Total quota

-The global tag throttler can not throttle tags to a throughput below the reserved quota, and it cannot allow throughput to exceed the total quota.
+The global tag throttler cannot throttle tags to a throughput below the reserved quota, and it cannot allow throughput to exceed the total quota.

 ### Cost
 Internally, the units for these quotas are "page costs", computed as follows.
 The "page cost" of a read operation is computed as: